-- Helping Indigenous women, girls, and 2S+ who need immediate care, access resources that provide culturally safe low barrier, counselling, mental health, and addiction services. - BCFNJC and BC will develop culturally safe trauma informed access to resources for Indigenous women, girls, and 2S+ who have and are experiencing all forms of violence, including Elder abuse.

-Delivery of Family Law Services: BCFNJC, through the Indigenous Justice Centres and supported by BC and Canada, will provide Family Law services to Indigenous families, particularly those involved with the Child Welfare system.
-This includes extended members of the family who otherwise would not qualify for legal aid.

-Delivery of Equity Seeking Legal Services: BCFNJC, through the Indigenous Justice Centres and supported by BC and Canada, will deliver legal and advocacy support services to pursue matters relating to the many injustices surrounding inequitable services such as safe and affordable housing, equitable education and healthcare, income supports, employment, wills and estate support, Elder abuse, and safety for our Indigenous women, girls, and 2S+.

-Delivery of Independent Legal Advice: BCFNJC, through the Indigenous Justice Centres and supported by BC and Canada, will deliver Independent Legal Advice to Indigenous women, girls, and 2S+ victims, survivors and families, and Indigenous girls in care whose interests are represented by the Crown/BCPS, with access to legal information, advice, and support.
-Furthermore, this position will support Indigenous women, girls, and 2S+ with advice, information and support in matters that require informal legal oversight (i.e. separation), on an ad hoc basis.
+- Resources to help family members and those who are in contact with the justice system to navigate the system, including understanding legal terms, knowing their rights, filling out legal forms and navigating the family law and court processes. - Helping Indigenous women, girls, and 2SLGBTQIA+ who need immediate care, access resources that provide culturally safe low barrier, counselling, mental health, and addiction services. - BCFNJC and BC will develop culturally safe trauma informed access to resources for Indigenous women, girls, and 2SLGBTQIA+ who have and are experiencing all forms of violence, including Elder abuse. - B. Delivery of Family Law Services: BCFNJC, through the Indigenous Justice Centres and supported by BC and Canada, will provide Family Law services to Indigenous families, particularly those involved with the Child Wellbeing system.
+This includes extended members of the family who otherwise would not qualify for legal aid. - C. Delivery of Equity Seeking Legal Services: BCFNJC, through the Indigenous Justice Centres and supported by BC and Canada, will deliver legal and advocacy support services to pursue matters relating to the many injustices surrounding inequitable services such as safe and affordable housing, equitable education and healthcare, income supports, employment, wills and estate support, Elder abuse, and safety for our Indigenous women, girls, and 2SLGBTQIA+. - D. Delivery of Independent Legal Advice: BCFNJC, through the Indigenous Justice Centres and supported by BC and Canada, will deliver Independent Legal Advice to Indigenous women, girls, and 2SLGBTQIA+ victims, survivors and families, and Indigenous girls in care whose interests are represented by the Crown/BCPS, with access to legal information, advice, and support.
+Furthermore, this position will support Indigenous women, girls, and 2SLGBTQIA+ with advice, information and support in matters that require informal legal oversight (i.e. separation), on an ad hoc basis.
 This position will work in tandem with other services, both internal and external to the Indigenous Justice Centres.

-Policing
+4. Policing

-Objective: Indigenous women, girls, 2S+ and their families who encounter the police will feel confident that they will be treated humanely, respectfully and with cultural safety.
-Indigenous women, girls, 2S+, and their families will feel safe to call the police for support and will be confident their matters will be taken seriously and handled with care and respect.
-Indigenous women, girls, and 2S+, and their families who see police (in community or otherwise) will see them as contributing to safety, not fear.
+Objective: Indigenous women, girls, 2SLGBTQIA+ and their families who encounter the police will feel confident that they will be treated humanely, respectfully and with cultural safety.
+Indigenous women, girls, 2SLGBTQIA+, and their families will feel safe to call the police for support and will be confident their matters will be taken seriously and handled with care and respect.
+Indigenous women, girls, and 2SLGBTQIA+, and their families who see police (in community or otherwise) will see them as contributing to safety, not fear.